-THE EDINBURGH CASTLE ROCK.-The following letter from Mr. Ruskin appears in the Witness: -- " Dunbar, September 14, 1857 .- As I was leaving Edinburgh this morning, I heard a report which gave me more concern than 1 can easily express, and very sufficiently spoilt the pleasure of my drive here.
-It was said to be the architect's intention to cut down into the brow of the Castle Rock, in order to afford secure foundation for land, conveniently approachable by any creatures but seagulls or peewits.
-Ailsa and the Bass are of course more wonderful, and I suppose in the West Highlands there are masses of crag more wild and fantastic; but people only go to see these once or twice in their lives, while the Castle Rock has a daily influence in forming the taste or kindling the imagination of every promising youth in Edinburgh.
-Even irrespectively of its position, it is a mass of singular importance among the rocks of Scotland.
-It is not easy to find among your mountains a 'craig' of so definite a form and on so magnificent a scale.
-Among the central hills of Scotland, from the Ben Wyvis to the Lammermuirs, I know of none comparable to it; while, besides being bold and vast, its bars of basalt are so nobly arranged, and form the end of it, and we may think of that when from the turf at their base to the roots of the bastions, that as long as your artists have that crag to sug do not see that they need casts from Michael Angelo, or any one else, to teach them the laws of composition or the sources of sublimity.
+THE EDINBURGH CASTLE ROCK.-The following letter from Mr. Ruskin appears in the Witness:-"Dunbar, September 14, 1857.-As I was leaving Edinburgh this morning, I heard a report which gave me more concern than I can easily express, and very sufficiently spoilt the pleasure of my drive here.
+It was said to be the architect's intention to cut down into the brow of the Castle Rock, in order to afford secure foundation for some new building.
+Now, the Castle Rock of Edin-burgh is, as far as I know, simply the noblest in Scotland, conveniently approachable by any creatures but seagulls or peewits.
+Ailsa and the Bass are of course more wonderful, and I suppose in the West Highlands there are masses of crag more wild and fantastic; but people only go to see these once or twice in their lives, while the Castle Rock has a daily influence in forming land, from the Ben Wyvis to the Lammermuirs, I know of none comparable to it; while, besides being bold and vast, its bars of basalt are so nobly arranged, and form that as long as your artists have that erag to study I do not see that they need casts from Michael Angelo, or any one else, to teach them the laws of composition or the sources of sublimity.
 But if once you cut into the brow of it all is over.
-Disturb, in any single point, the simple lines in which the walls now advance and recede upon the tufted grass of its summit, and you may as well make a quarry of it at once, and blast away rock, castle, and all."
-AUSTRALIA.-Melbourne has been for a long time occupied with the Ministerial Land Bill.
+Disturb. in any single point, the simple lines in which the walls now advance and recede upon the tufted grass of its summit, and you may as well make a quarry of it at once, and blast away rock, castle, and all."
+AUSTRALIA.--Melbourne has been for a long time occupied with the Ministerial Land Bill.
 The Government has a strong majority in the House, but out of doors the bill is very unpopular.
 "Besides 'the con-stitutional right of petition," says the Times correspon-dent, "another mode of external pressure has been adopted in consequence of the obnoxious bill.
-A ' convention of delegates' from all parts of the country, consisting of about seventy members, is now sitting in Melbourne to discuss this vital question.
-A great deal of small wit is expended, of course, on this 'mock parliament' of 'stump orators,' and so forth; but its proceedings are conducted , with regularity and good sense, and the newspapers, at all events, think its debates of sufficient importance to, be, regularly reported.
-That seventy men can be found to leave their homes to discuss this question in the metropolis is in itself evidence of the intensity of public opinion on the question.
-It will probably end in a demand for Parliamentary reform, and we next see a lady whom it has cost a thousand pounds sterling to conceal her relationship to the Greek ideal.
+A 'convention of delegates' from all parts of the country, consisting of about seventy members, is now sitting in Melbourne to discuss this vital question.
+A great deal of coedings are conducted with regularity and good sense, church; you admired and envied them.
+You mountains a 'craig' of so definite a form and on so flattered the young CLEOPATRA with her magnificent a scale.
+Among the central hills of Scotwreath of silver and diamonds.
+You never thought then that this would come to bankruptcy.
+After all, however, bankruptcy is a series of curves at once so majestic and harmonious the end of it, and we may think of that when from the turf at their base to the roots of the bastions, we next see a lady whom it has cost a thousand pounds sterling to conceal her relationship to the Greek ideal.
 Perhaps, however, there is a Greek precedent.
-The sculptor put a robe of gold on his ivory statue; and, in like manner, English living ivory is covered with gold and pearls which have been
+The sculptor put a robe of gold on his ivory statue; and, in like manner, English living ivory is covered with gold and pearls which have been melted in a West-end crucible.